 Standard of Proof means the standard by which it is determined whether a violation of this Code has occurred.
-For the purposes of the Student Conduct Process, the Standard of Proof required is a preponderance of the evidence (the evidence demonstrates it is more likely than not that, a violation has occurred).
+For the Student Conduct Process, the Standard of Proof required is a preponderance of the evidence.
+A preponderance of the evidence means that evidence would lead a reasonable person to conclude that it is more likely than not that the act in question did occur.

-Any decision to suspend or expel a student must be supported by substantial evidence at the hearing.
+Any decision to suspend or expel a student must be supported by substantial evidence.